Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 Ten years later some strange men came to their home.
 They asked her father to lead them in a battle against the Ammonites.

 It took some convincing.
-Years ago the same men had driven him out from their land refusing to let him take part in his father’s inheritance, because he was the son of a prostitute.
+Years ago the same men had driven her father out of his land refusing to let him take part in his father’s inheritance, because he was the son of a prostitute.

 Her father finally agreed.
 She was scared to see him go away.
 But she did what she always did when he went away.
 She took out her tambourine and worked on a song to sing for him when he came back.